Brilliant People – A Short Story – Fantasy / Thriller

 These ones were still flesh.
 They’d had tails burnt off or limbs removed.
 Their heads burnt down to their skulls.
 But they were worthy of a proper funeral.

-She stared into the flames.
-The glow from the pyre limned her raddled face.
+Flames glowed in her eyes.
+The pyre limning her raddled face.
 Those age spots now tiny dancing nectarines in hot orange light.

-‘What about your parents?’ she asked her small companion.
+‘What about your parents?’
+Enid asked her small companion.
 ‘Don’t you know about stranger danger?’

 ‘You’re not a stranger,’ the child replied.
 ‘We are kindred spirits, you and I.’